MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 |Other		| None. |
 ### 3.2.17 Grades

-When an assignment is graded by the user’s instructor, the user will see the grade of the assignment on the assignment calender item.
+When an assignment is graded by the user's instructor, the user will see the grade of the assignment on the assignment calender item.

 #### 3.2.17.1  Scores in every assignments and overall grades
 | Data          | Description |